github/docs/content/code-security/codeql-cli/using-the-advanced-functionality-of-the-codeql-cli/using-custom-queries-with-the-codeql-cli.md

 * Query type (`@kind`): identifies the query as a simple alert (`@kind problem`), an alert documented by a sequence of code locations (`@kind path-problem`), for extractor troubleshooting (`@kind diagnostic`), or a summary metric (`@kind metric` and `@tags summary`).

-For more information about these metadata properties, see "[Metadata for {% data variables.product.prodname_codeql %} queries](https://codeql.github.com/docs/writing-codeql-queries/metadata-for-codeql-queries/#metadata-for-codeql-queries)" and the [Query metadata style guide](https://github.com/github/codeql/blob/main/docs/query-metadata-style-guide.md).
+For more information about these metadata properties, see [Metadata for {% data variables.product.prodname_codeql %} queries](https://codeql.github.com/docs/writing-codeql-queries/metadata-for-codeql-queries/#metadata-for-codeql-queries) and the [Query metadata style guide](https://github.com/github/codeql/blob/main/docs/query-metadata-style-guide.md).

 > [!NOTE]
 > Metadata requirements may differ if you want to use your query with other applications.
-For more information, see "[Metadata for {% data variables.product.prodname_codeql %} queries](https://codeql.github.com/docs/writing-codeql-queries/metadata-for-codeql-queries/#metadata-for-codeql-queries)."
+For more information, see [Metadata for {% data variables.product.prodname_codeql %} queries](https://codeql.github.com/docs/writing-codeql-queries/metadata-for-codeql-queries/#metadata-for-codeql-queries).

 ## Packaging custom QL queries

 When you write your own queries with the intention to share them with others, you should save them in a custom {% data variables.product.prodname_codeql %} pack.
 You can publish the pack as a {% data variables.product.prodname_codeql %} pack to {% data variables.product.prodname_registry %} - the {% data variables.product.prodname_dotcom %} {% data variables.product.prodname_container_registry %}.
-For more information, see "[AUTOTITLE](/code-security/codeql-cli/getting-started-with-the-codeql-cli/customizing-analysis-with-codeql-packs)."
+For more information, see [AUTOTITLE](/code-security/codeql-cli/getting-started-with-the-codeql-cli/customizing-analysis-with-codeql-packs).

 <!-- tweaked to "For more information, see X" to match our style guide -->

 {% data variables.product.prodname_codeql %} packs organize the files used in {% data variables.product.prodname_codeql %} analysis and can store queries, library files, query suites, and important metadata.
 Their root directory must contain a file named `qlpack.yml`.
 Your custom queries should be saved in the {% data variables.product.prodname_codeql %} pack root, or its subdirectories.

 For each {% data variables.product.prodname_codeql %} pack, the `qlpack.yml` file includes information that tells the {% data variables.product.prodname_codeql_cli %} how to compile the queries, which other {% data variables.product.prodname_codeql %} packs and libraries the pack depends on, and where to find query suite definitions.
-For more information about what to include in this file, see "[AUTOTITLE](/code-security/codeql-cli/getting-started-with-the-codeql-cli/customizing-analysis-with-codeql-packs#codeqlpack-yml-properties)."
+For more information about what to include in this file, see [AUTOTITLE](/code-security/codeql-cli/getting-started-with-the-codeql-cli/customizing-analysis-with-codeql-packs#codeqlpack-yml-properties).

 ## Including query help for custom {% data variables.product.prodname_codeql %} queries in SARIF files